Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Numerical results

-Figure~\ref{fig:dphibdim} shows the azimuthal-angle decorrelations for the jet--photon pairs, where the jets follow the BDIM evolution, in comparison to results without the in-medium jet evolution.
-The cases with the jet evolution exhibit a strong suppression at $\Delta\phi=\pi$, which becomes significantly less pronounced at smaller values of $\Delta\phi$ where the distributions with and without the jet--medium interactions start to converge.
-This invariance under the jet--medium interactions appears at larger values of $\Delta\phi$, if one rejects all the jet--photon pairs where $p_T$ of either the jet or the photon is below a certain value.
+Furthermore the suppression comes from medium jet interaction.
+The invariance under the jet--medium interactions appears at larger values of $\Delta\phi$, if one rejects all the jet--photon pairs where $p_T$ of either the jet or the photon is below a certain value.
 One can explain such a behavior by the suppressed jet--medium interactions for jet-particles at large $p_T$.
 The observed behavior can be expected from a BDMPS-Z-type of coherent medium-induced emissions which are suppressed by a factor of $1/\sqrt{\omega}$ (where $\omega$ is the energy of the emitter).
-Furthermore, one can observe much more suppressed distributions for the TMDs with the saturation and the Sudakov resummation than for the results with the NCTEQ and KS-linear TMDs.
-This difference occurs both for the cases with and without the in-medium jet-evolution.

 The results for the two observables discussed above, $\eta$ and $\Delta\phi$, indicate that both spectra are informative and carry valuable insights.
-Overall, our results suggest that the saturation effects may be observable in experimental analyses of jet-quenching in heavy-ion collisions.
+Overall, our results show that saturation effects are visible even if the jet interact with medium.
+This suggest that the saturation effects may be observable in experimental analyses of jet-quenching in heavy-ion collisions.